EM2001 BASIC/C-Programmable IoT Board

-- 2 times larger flash memory (1MB for TiOS/code + 1MB for the file system vs. 1MB total for TiOS, code, and file system).
+- Two times larger flash memory (1MB for TiOS/code + 1MB for the file system vs. 1MB total for TiOS, code, and file system).

 - 56 I/O lines (vs. 54 lines on the EM1001).

-- The ability to update TiOS firmware and compiled Tibbo BASIC/C app over-the-air (this requires the WA2000 and an iOS or Android device).
+- The ability to update TiOS firmware and compiled Tibbo BASIC/C app over-the-air (this requires the WA2000 add-on module).

 - Four high-speed serial ports (CMOS-level):

 - 7(2)/8 bits/character